 Client will make the state of the User's Imaging Request available to him.
 Where possible, additional reasons information will be provided for Jobs which are in a state other than Completed.

-Print, FaxOut or EmailOut Attached Document Data (Success)
+Print Attached Document Data to Remote Device (Success)

 The simplest Cloud Imaging use case is a User printing a document that is available on the User's device.
-The User, operating though his client, locates an appropriate Cloud Imaging Service, determines that his document format can be accepted, that his document can be printed as he wishes and that the printed document will be available where he wants it.
-The User may check the status of the Cloud Imaging Service and of the Printing Device.
+The User, operating though his client, locates an appropriate Cloud Imaging Service, determines that his document format can be accepted, that it can be printed as he wishes and that the printed document will be available where he wants it.
+The User may check the status of the Cloud Imaging Service and of the Print Device.
 He then submits a Create Print Job request with his document attached.
 Later he may check the status of his request and ultimately of the print Job created in response to that request.

 The User Client sends operation requests to the Cloud Imaging Service.
-However, although the Cloud Imaging Service may have some method of alerting the Cloud Imaging Device Manager (which provides the Cloud interface for the Print Device) that it should contact the Cloud Imaging Service, it is still up to the Cloud Imaging Device Manager to provide information on Device and Job status, to query if Job Requests for the Devices it interfaces are present, and to pull the Create Job Request and the attached document from the Cloud Imaging Service.
+However, although the Cloud Imaging Service may have some method of alerting the Cloud Imaging Device Manager (which provides the Cloud interface for the Print Device) that it should contact the Cloud Imaging Service, it is still up to the Cloud Imaging Device Manager to provide information on Device and Job status, to query if Job Requests for the Devices it interfaces are present, and to pull the Job and the attached document from the Cloud Imaging Service.

-Once the Create Job Request is accepted by the Print Device, the Job state is communicated back to the Cloud Imaging Service and, either in response to a query from the Client or by some notification method, communicated to the User.
+Once the Job is accepted by the Print Device, the Job state is communicated back to the Cloud Imaging Service through the Cloud Imaging Device Manager and, either in response to a query from the Client or by some notification method, communicated to the User.
 In this way, the User may determine when the Job is completed.

+FaxOut or EmailOut From Hardcopy Input (Success)

-Note that the use case for FaxOut or EmailOut would be the same if the Device sending the Fax or EMail were isolated from the Cloud Imaging ServiceService as by a firewall.
+The use case for FaxOut or EmailOut would be similar to that for Print if the Device sending the Fax or EMail were isolated from the Cloud Imaging Service as by a firewall.
+If the document being sent is available in Digital form, the only difference from Print would be that the Document is sent to a Fax Modem or EMail client in the Device rather than a marking engine.
+However, facsimile transmission inputs are often from hardcopy, with the User being at the Device (or at least the Scan Device).

+As in Standard FaxOut and EmailOut, Scanner input is accommodated by using the AddHardcopyDocument operation.
+This operation would be sent by the Cloud User Client to the Cloud Imaging Service.
+The Cloud Imaging Service would accept this request only if the FaxOut (or EmailOut) Services of the Device selected by the User had both Fax Modem (or EMail client) and Scanner capabilities.
+However, the Cloud Imaging Service (either on its own or in relaying capabilities from the Cloud Imaging Device Manager) could offer an alternative of using a User-selected Scan Device and a Fax Modem or EMail client in dome other Device, or even in in the Cloud.
+The User would need to be informed of and accept (or reject) this option.

+A transmission report (and a Transmission Log) is generated and is available from the Cloud Imaging Service and, if there is a local Marking Engine available, may be provided as hardcopy to the User..

 Print, FaxOut or EmailOut Referenced Document (Success)